5 Employee Engagement Statistics You Should Be Aware of in 2023

 • Provide context and background: Provide employees with context and background information about the survey and how the data will be used.

 • Consider the frequency of the survey: Some organizations conduct surveys annually and then wait for a year to collect input from their employees.
 Much has already happened in the gap, and if their surveys are not accompanied by action, then it might result in disgruntled employees.
-Therefore, human resource managers must conduct engagement surveys regularly in order to send a message that employees’ input is valued.
+Therefore, human resource managers must conduct engagement surveys regularly to send a message that employees’ input is valued.

 • Be responsive: Take action based on the survey results and communicate the actions taken to employees.